|Home | About | People | Undergraduate | MA | PhD | Research | Courses | Applied Experience | News & Events|

 170 Seminar in Early and Elementary Education.
 In this course students examine a variety of current topics in early and elementary education, while strengthening their understanding of the relationship between views on child development and educational practices.
 Specifically, students will examine the theoretical and research basis for current practices in early education.
 Contemporary issues and controversies in the fields of early childhood and elementary education will be explored to illustrate these multiple perspectives.
 Students will be engaged in a variety of learning experiences, including engaging with expert guest lecturers, class discussions, reading assignments, observations of classrooms and school settings, and individual as well as small group assignments.
 Prerequisite: graduate status or consent.
 Fall.
 McWayne

-171 Curricula for Young Children.
+171 Curricula for Young Children in Schools, Preschools, and Makerspaces.
 Theory-to-practice course addresses planning, implementation and evaluation of curriculum for children in prekindergarten to 2nd grade.
 Emphasis on understanding children's thinking and learning, classroom design, integrated and project-based approaches, and state-mandated curriculum frameworks as bases for curriculum decisions.
 Weekly access in early childhood classroom setting required to complete course assignments.
 Please consult with instructor to arrange classroom placement.
 Fall.
 Johnson

 174 Designing Educational and Therapeutic Environments.
 Examines ways in which individuals are affected by the environments they inhabit.
 Fosters awareness of physical space as a critical variable in development and therapy.
 Imparts skills for planning for children, including homes, day care centers, schools, hospitals, playgrounds, special needs, and therapeutic programs.
 Special attention is given to the impact of the environment on stress and well-being.
 Intended for professionals with educational or clinical objectives.
 Summer.
 Modry-Mandell